-8.0 Client Grievance Process
+7.0 Client Grievance Process

-All City of Austin HRAU funded Subrecipients will provide client's with a written grievance policy and procedure at the time of initial eligibility certification and annual during eligibility recertification.
+All City of Austin HRA-funded Subrecipients will provide clients with a written grievance policy and procedure at the time of initial eligibility certification and annually during eligibility recertification.
 Clients will be informed and assisted in utilizing this procedure and shall not be discriminated against for doing so.
 A signed copy of receipt of the grievance procedure policy form must be included in the client's chart.

-9.0 Telehealth and Telemedicine
+8.0 Telehealth and Telemedicine

-Telehealth and Telemedicine is an alternative modality to provide City of Austin HRAU funded services.
-Telehealth & telemedicine services are to be provided in real-time via audio and video communication technology which can include videoconferencing software.
+Telehealth and telemedicine are alternative modalities to provide City of Austin HRA-funded services.
+Telehealth and telemedicine services are to be provided in real-time via audio and video communication technology, which can include videoconferencing software.

-City of Austin HRAU Subrecipient must use features to protect electronic private health information (ePHI) transmission between client and providers.
-HRAU Subrecipients must use a telehealth vendor that provides assurances to protect ePHI that includes the vendor signing a business associate agreement (BAA).
-Ryan White Providers using telehealth must also follow HRAU HIV Care Services guidelines for telehealth and telemedicine outlined in HRAU Telemedicine Guidance.
+City of Austin HRA Subrecipient must use features to protect electronic private health information (ePHI) transmission between client and providers.
+HRA Subrecipients must use a telehealth vendor that provides assurances to protect ePHI that includes the vendor signing a business associate agreement (BAA).
+Ryan White Providers using telehealth must also follow HRA HIV Care Services guidelines for telehealth and telemedicine outlined in HRA Telemedicine Guidance.